cyberboer-hannes/Invoicy/README.md

 # Invoicy

-Invoicy is a demo full-stack invoicing application built with Clean Architecture principles using an Angular frontend and ASP.NET Core backend.
+Invoicy is a full-stack demo invoicing application built with Clean Architecture principles using an Angular frontend and ASP.NET Core backend.
-This is a demonstration project and not intended for production use.
+This is a demonstration project for learning purposes and not intended for production use.

+---

 ## Features